Georgiana McCrae: Last years (1867–1890)

 In her last years, alternating homes with the families of her daughters in Kew and Hawthorn, Georgiana occasionally travelled to Cape Schanck, where she painted and spent time with Edith Howitt at the house she shared with her husband, Robert Anderson.
 She remained intellectually alert, but could be irascible, and also suffered physical ailments such as a troublesome hip and poor circulation.
 Sensing her life was coming to a close, she made out her will on 6 May 1890.
 She died on 24 May 1890, aged 86, in the presence of almost all her family.
-She was buried next to her husband at Boroondara Cemetery.
+She was buried next to her husband at Boroondara General Cemetery.

 Georgiana was 'prevented by the conditions of her life from reaching her full height as an artist': this included her illegitimate birth, marriage to a man who was not her first choice, and an exile to Australia, where she was repeatedly dislodged from beloved homes.
 However, her household was a beacon to artistic men and women, some ‘as isolated and unhappy as she was’, and she showed herself as a woman 'of great courage, personality and ability'.